eigentaylor/eigentaylor.github.io/_previews/2026-06-21-better-choices.md

 The only question that remains is if the voters will understand how these head-to-head matchups translate to a winner.
 Will they be confused and expect the one who wins any matchup by the most is crowned the winner?
 Or will they understand the Condorcet principle at play?

 I am someone who is very concerned with a hostile ballot.
 As far as ballots go, this is an extremely friendly ballot, especially relative to RCV and STAR.
 But it is objectively more complex than a Choose-one or Approval ballot.
-Therefore, it's entirely possible that *even this* system could be too complex for voters to find palatable<d-footnote>My mother found it too confusing, and that's a bad sign because she is a smart lady.
-I would want rigorous and unbiased/independent usability studies before I jump on board.</d-footnote>.
+Therefore, it's entirely possible that *even this* system could be too complex for voters to find palatable<d-footnote>My mother found it too confusing, and that's a bad sign because she is a smart lady.</d-footnote>.
+I want rigorous and unbiased/independent usability studies before I jump on board the bandwagon.
 But if there's *any* way to make Condorcet methods work, it's probably this or nothing.

 ### So Much Better Than RCV